walter5138/hue_ble_bash/README.md

 - Commend the scripts!
 - Work on README.
 - Dig into these ConnectionParameters in /var/lib/bluetooth/"adapter_id"/"hue_bulb_id"/info to set values that make more sense !!!
 - Figure out the bulbs color transition !!!
   In short: the color is representet with 4 hex values eq.
 "37 27 2c 0c" for blue.
 This values could be CIE color gamut xy coordinates or hue and saturation.
-  I send kind a RGB values which are translatet IN THE BULB! eq.
+  I send a kind of RGB values which are translatet IN THE BULB! eq.
 "0x01 0xfe 0x01 0x01" is translated to "05 b1 ec 4e" for red.
-  If you are interested i can describe much more.
+  If you are interested in further detail i can describe much more.
 - Alter the scripts to use different number of Bulbs.
-Implement hue_config.
-- Check what they are communicating with a BLE sniffer.
-- Light a candle for Philips to publish a bluetooth API, but, no, if they'd done i wouldn't have learned that "much".
 - Hue Bulbs are just able to pair once.
 If you attempt to pair one more time eq. you want to pair with another controller, you have to do a factory reset!
 To do so you need a Philips remote.
 Hopefully there is another way doing it.
-- ........

 Questions:

-- Learn to see and interpret BLE communication with a BLE sniffer.
-  I hope to find some answeres in your developers guide book.

-Thoughts:

-- Goal is to develop a linux hue application perhaps with gui later, keeping it as simple as possible, but using ALL possible aspects of BLE.
+- How to send color values the right way?
+What are the sent back values from the bulbs representing?
+Wahat data structure is behind it?

+Objectives:

+- Learn about Bluetooth Low Energy.
+- Get familiar with Linux bluetooth stack Bluez.
+- Make those GATT characteristics available.
+- Beginning with bash, porting it to python, covert it to c, becomming a BLE-Developer (;-).
 - It should be a learning project which clarifies BLE and Bluez using Linux making it more usable for all who are interested in.